Skip to main content

 Priority queueStandardPriority

 The free tier is genuinely usable — most students, occasional researchers and professionals never need to upgrade.
 Pro is for users running daily workflows, integrating with tools like Zotero or Mendeley via the API, or processing large multi-source literature reviews.
-If you want to see whether your needs fit before committing, generate a few free podcasts first and decide.
+If you want to see whether your needs fit before committing, spend the welcome credits on a first free podcast and decide from there.

 Which PDFs work best on the free tier